Logo38/System-for-Monitoring-and-Logistics-of-Public-Waste-in-the-City-/README.md

 # Portfolio of Simulated Software Testing Projects

 This repository contains a portfolio of simulated projects in the field of software testing.
-These projects demonstrate my skills and experiences gained during personal practice, a Software Tester course, and an internship.
+These projects demonstrate my current skills and experiences gained during personal practice, a Software Tester course, and an internship.
+I am currently exploring and practising API testing, the basics of Java, and various testing tools and methodologies.

 ## Projects included in this portfolio: